Chhatarpur: Education

 Most of the colleges in Chhatarpur district are affiliated to Maharaja Chhatrasal Bundelkhand University, Chhatarpur.
 They offer graduate and post-graduate courses in the faculties of Arts, Science, Commerce, Education and Law.
 Government Maharaja P.G.
 College, Government Girls P.G.
-College and Digital Institute of Science & Technology are the premier institutions of graduate and post-graduate education in the city.
-Christian English College is the only CISCE- affiliated school of the city.
+College, Shri Krishna University and Digital Institute of Science & Technology are the premier institutions of graduate and post-graduate education in the city. chhatarpur medical college is under construction.Christian English College is the only CISCE- affiliated school of the city.
 Swami Pranawanand Homeopathic Medical College is affiliated to Madhya Pradesh Medical Science University, Jabalpur.

 Transportation

 Chhatarpur can be reached by road and railway.
-Chhatarpur station started in 2017.
-Chhatarpur has railway station named Maharaja chhatrasal station Chhatarpur, MCSC.
-There are direct trains to Delhi Jhansi, Bhopal, Indore, and Ujjain.
-The nearest railway stations are at Khajuraho (45 km), Lalitpur Junction railway station (135 km) Harpalpur (55 km) Jhansi (125 km), Mauranipur (65 km) and Satna (140 km).
-The nearest airport is Khajuraho Civil Aerodrome, located 45 km away but has limited number of flights.
-The nearest major airport with flights to Delhi, Mumbai and Kolkata is Kanpur Airport 190 km away.
+Chhatarpur railway station has been started in 2017 which is connected to prayagraj lucknow, nagpur, mumbai, Surat ,Ahmedabad,indore, bhopal, delhi, jaipur, prayagraj, Patna and cities with continuously increasing trains.
+Delhi vande Bharat also passess from here.It is nearest station to reach bageshwar dham which became it one of busiest station in region.
+Nearest major railway station are jhansi (130) and satna (140).